cberes/cons/README.md

-# cons
+# data-structures

-A cons list implemented in Java.
+Some data structures implemented in Java.

+1. Cons list

+## Build the project

+    ./gradlew clean build